-According to ACOG, fibroids are most commonly found in women aged 30-40 years, but can occur at any age.
+According to the American College of Obstetricians and Gynecologists (ACOG), fibroids are most commonly found in women aged 30-40 years but can occur at any age.
 Uterine fibroids (also known as leiomyomata) are benign tumors of the uterus.
-They have a rich blood supply and may cause excessive uterine bleeding, uterine enlargement and mass or bulk related symptoms such as pelvic pain and pressure, urinary frequency and abdominal distension.
+They have a rich blood supply and may cause excessive uterine bleeding, uterine enlargement and mass, or bulk related symptoms such as pelvic pain and pressure, urinary frequency, and abdominal distension.
 Uterine fibroid embolization (UFE) is indicated for individuals with clinically documented fibroids and fibroid-related symptoms and a viable alternative to hysterectomy surgery.
 Recommendations prior to UFE treatment include an endometrial biopsy to rule out malignancy or hyperplasia (Bradley 2018).
 Alternate minimally invasive procedures such as UFE are performed in an outpatient setting resulting in shorter recovery times, less complications and elimination of overnight hospital stays.